-12. I misplaced/lost/threw away my course syllabi, hours logs, practicum handbook, etc.

-How can I obtain copies of the materials needed after I have graduated?
+13. How important is it to keep my course syllabi, hours logs, practicum handbook, etc.?
+Can I obtain copies of the materials needed after I have graduated?

+It is very important for you to keep copies of all of your paperwork and the official documents during your program.
 The department strongly recommends that you retain copies of all your course syllabi, logs, bulletins, and handbooks.
 Graduates may decide to pursue doctoral studies at a later time and may have to submit such documents.
 In addition, many agencies (e.g., BBS) require copies of syllabi to determine whether or not graduates meet certain criteria and have been trained in certain areas (e.g., substance abuse).
 It is not possible for the department to provide these after you graduate because content may change and instructors often do change.
+Further, there are state laws that prevent the program from storing student records beyond a certain number of years.

-13. How do I join the Counseling Alumni listserv upon graduation from the program?
+14. How do I join the Counseling Alumni listsery upon graduation from the program?

 The CounAlum listserv has been used for posting job notices, keeping in contact with other alums and receiving general notices from the department.
 Graduates of the Department of Counseling are automatically added to the listserv by the office manager during the summer following graduation.
-If you wish to unsubscribe, you may do so at any time by notifying Katsufumi Araki via email: katsufum@sfsu.edu
+If you wish to unsubscribe, you may do so at any time by notifying the office via email: counsel@sfsu.edu